yguenduez/nerd-neck/nerd-neck-report/src/report.md

 to communicate with the MCU.

-When reaching a certain orientation (i.e. a bad posture), an active buzzer is attached to one of the general purpose output/input pin of the MCU.
+When reaching a certain orientation (i.e. a bad posture), an active buzzer is attached to one of the general purpose output/input (GPIO) pin of the MCU.

 Below, you can see the wiring of the breadboard version of the device (Note: The images of the components are incorrect—the wiring is correct).
 The I2C is connected to the GPIO pins